What is VoIP (Voice Over IP)? | Definition and Features

 • These are end-to-end IPv6-based networks.

-• It is advanced SIP-based signaling.
+• It is an advanced signaling system based on SIP.

-• It is end-to-end QoS enabled.
+• It has end-to-end QoS support.

 How Does VoIPv6 Work?